 Their razor heads are made out of stainless steel, which can be recycled without a loss in quality.
 Bambaw also offers safety razors made out of stainless steel without a bamboo handle.

 While their eco-friendly razors are worth purchasing for their quality, the company itself is one you can be proud to support.

 Bambaw was founded in 2015 with the goal of developing sustainable alternatives to single-use products.

 First of all, Bambaw ships all of its products in CO2 neutrality.
 This means that they monitor how far their products are transported in order to offset their CO2 emissions.

-Their supply chain and transport are both certified carbon neutral by the Carbon Trust label.
+Their supply chain and transport are both certified carbon neutral by the CO2Logic label.

 Bambaw also reduces waste through zero-waste swaps and maintains strong environmental and ethical standards via a sustainable production process.

 Last, but not least, Bambaw funds numerous research campaigns that focus on how we can produce less plastic waste.
 These research campaigns include 5gyres and the Plastic Soup Foundation.